bhagn/ngbp/README.md

   packages here.
 Anything added to this directory will need to be manually added to `build.config.js` and `karma/karma-unit.js` to be picked up by the build system.
+- `grunt/` - Grunt tasks.
+Each task will have its own <task>.js file defining its configuration.
+The `aliases.js` file defines the custom tasks for the project.
 - `.bowerrc` - the Bower configuration file.
 This tells Bower to install components into the `vendor/` directory.
 - `bower.json` - this is our project configuration for Bower and it contains the